Yellow Line (Washington Metro): Future

-A second improvement project involves building a pedestrian tunnel to interconnect the Gallery Place station with Metro Center.
-A July 2005 study proposed connecting the eastern mezzanine of Metro Center with the western mezzanine of Gallery Place that are only one block apart.
+A July 2005 study proposed connecting the eastern mezzanine of Metro Center with the western mezzanine of Gallery Place, which are only one block apart, with a pedestrian tunnel.
 The proposed connection would reduce the number of passengers that use the Red Line to transfer between the Yellow Line and the Blue and Orange lines at Metro Center.
 As of 2011, the project remained unfunded.

+In 2013 and 2014, the Virginia Department of Rail and Public Transportation conducted a study on future transit improvements from Huntington station to Woodbridge.
+The study, finalized in 2015, recommended a bus rapid transit (BRT) route along U.S. Route 1 in the short term with an eventual extension of the Yellow Line three miles south to Hybla Valley in the long term.
+Fairfax County's Board of Supervisors voted to widen Richmond Highway and construct the BRT line in 2018.
+Fairfax County states that the primary goal of the BRT route is to increase transit ridership in the area to support the future Yellow Line extension to Hybla Valley.